Galiaf47/bot-challenge/README.md

 * No need to merge to finish
 * Winner takes max score
 * Winner position depends on total player cells mass at finish
-* If mass is the same players compared by lifetime
+* If mass is the same, players compared by lifetime

 ## Restrictions
 * Max velocity change